-Audit reporting
+Article 28 Audit reporting

-The statutory auditor(s) or the audit firm(s) shall present the results of the statutory audit in an audit report prepared in accordance with the requirements of the international auditing standards adopted by the Union as referred to in Article 26.

-- [1.
-The audit report ] which shall be in writing [shall include: - (a) an introduction which shall, at a minimum, identify the] entity whose annual or consolidated [financial statements that are the subject of the statutory audit]; specify the annual or consolidated financial statements and the date and period they cover; and identify [the financial reporting framework that has been applied in their preparation; - (b) a description of the scope of the statutory audit which shall, at a minimum, identify the auditing standards in accordance with which the statutory audit was conducted;
+- 1. The statutory auditor(s) or the audit firm(s) shall present the results of the statutory audit in an audit report.
+The report shall be prepared in accordance with the requirements of auditing standards adopted by the Union or Member State as referred to in Article 26. - 1a.
+The audit report which shall be in writing shall at a minimum: - (a) identify the entity whose annual or consolidated financial statements are the subject of the statutory audit; specify the annual or consolidated financial statements and the date and period they cover; and identify the financial reporting framework that has been applied in their preparation; - (b) describe the scope of the statutory audit which shall, at a minimum, identify the auditing standards in accordance with which the statutory audit was conducted; - (c) include an audit opinion, which shall be either unqualified, qualified or an adverse opinion and shall state clearly the opinion of the statutory auditor(s) or the audit firm(s) as to:

-- (c) an audit opinion, which shall be either unqualified, qualified or an adverse opinion and shall state clearly the opinion of the statutory auditor(s) or the audit firm(s) as to: - (i) whether the annual financial statements give a true and fair view in accordance with the relevant financial reporting framework, and, - (ii) where appropriate, whether the annual financial statements comply with statutory requirements,
+- (i) whether the annual financial statements give a true and fair view and have been prepared in accordance with the relevant financial reporting framework, and, - (ii) where appropriate, whether the annual financial statements comply with statutory requirements,